About the disease

 Varicose veins treatment is usually done for aesthetic reasons; however, some patients experience severe varicose veins pain.

-Another varicose veins treatment is the radiofrequency obliteration of the vein.
-This method involves the introduction of a catheter into a vein using radio waves. heat reduces the vein and the blood flow goes in the right direction.
+- Radiofrequency obliteration of the vein involves the introduction of a catheter into a vein using radio waves. heat reduces the vein and the blood flow goes in the right direction.
 Pain after this type of varicose veins surgery is minimal and patient experiences rehabilitation during several days after the procedure.
 This method should be used with caution for patients who wear cardio-pacemakers and implanted defibrillators.